 For me, metacognitive skills is the ability to think about how we think about, find out about and remember things (@LahiffP)Knowing what you don’t know and how to go about knowing it?
 Absolutely!
 Metacognition: The Gift That Keeps Giving.
 Editor's note: This post is co-authored by Marcus Conyers who, with Donna Wilson, is co-developer of the M.S. and Ed.S.
 Brain-Based Teaching degree programs at Nova Southeastern University.
 They have written several books, including Five Big Ideas for Effective Teaching: Connecting Mind, Brain, and Education Research to Classroom Practice.
 Students who succeed academically often rely on being able to think effectively and independently in order to take charge of their learning.

 These students have mastered fundamental but crucial skills such as keeping their workspace organized, completing tasks on schedule, making a plan for learning, monitoring their learning path, and recognizing when it might be useful to change course.
-They do not need to rely on their teacher as much as others who depend on more guidance to initiate learning tasks and monitor their progress.
-Metacognition in the Brain How to Teach Students to Be More Metacognitive Reference Stephen M. For Further Reading.
+Many teachers we know enjoy teaching students how to wield one of the most powerful thinking tools: metacognition, or the ability to think about your thoughts with the aim of improving learning.
+Metacognition in the Brain How to Teach Students to Be More Metacognitive.